 1. Expansion of our operational footprint to new sites to protect additional high-value ecosystems while gathering further evidence about the effectiveness of our model

 We plan to replicate according to a Wheel Model – building regional hubs of increased investment and activity that support smaller, satellite projects (spokes) and partnerships across geographic zones.
 Our Borneo program, captained by our Indonesian partner, Alam Sehat Lestari (ASRI), is our first hub and will be adding 2-4 spokes in 2018.

 In addition to the ASRI hub in West Borneo, our aim is to start two new hubs in 2018.
 We are currently evaluating multiple sites across Indonesia, the Philippines, and Madagascar.

-2. Establishment of a Planetary Health Training Center in Borneo to demonstrate our impact, and to teach/learn from others about Planetary Health
+2. Establishment of Education Programs in Borneo to demonstrate our impact, and to teach/learn from others about Planetary Health

 3. Exploring new technology-enabled solutions for amplifying our model

 Such as the use of mobile applications for disseminating health-conservation education and our radical listening methodology, and mobile apps facilitating increased market access for alternative livelihoods, as well as other IT solutions such as telemedicine, and IT-based mechanisms for linking community-determined solutions with the global resources to realize them.